No Office? No Problem. How To Create A Home Office You’ll Love

 I write and complete paperwork from my bedroom, a room which I have created as my very own little oasis.
 Here are some top tips and tricks for streamlining your filing systems and finding space for that all important paperwork, whilst creating a space that will serve you well when working at home.

 - Only keep one year’s paperwork for bank statements, bills and tax post – archive the rest and keep them in the loft, garage, basement or in a suitcase on top of your wardrobe.
-Ensure you use dividers in your files to organise your paperwork by category (for example, bank, credit card, tax details, pay slips, phone bills, etc.).
+Ensure you use dividers in your files to organize your paperwork by category (for example, bank, credit card, tax details, pay slips, phone bills, etc.).

 - Dedicate one of your drawers in your chest of drawers for files and paperwork, if you don’t have a drawer but do have a bookshelf, use one shelf instead.